 There are so many ways to bake salmon but the most foolproof option that ensures perfectly cooked, moist fish, is baking it in foil.

-There is definitely nothing revolutionary about salmon baked in foil, however my recipe brings the flavour and texture up a notch by steaming it in rose wine with the aromatics like lemon, dill and bay leaves.
+There is definitely nothing revolutionary about salmon baked in foil.
+However my recipe brings the flavour and texture up a notch by steaming it in rosé wine with aromatics like lemon, dill and bay leaves.

 Why rose wine you might ask?
 The answer is simple.
 I love the delicate flavour of the rosé wine but I also love the idea of pink salmon being paired with pink wine.

 The reason I am suggesting baking salmon in foil is because it yields superior results even for less experienced cooks.
 Fish is surprisingly tricky to get right every time.
 It goes from undercooked to dry in a matter of minutes.

 The foil keeps the moisture in, thus making it a more forgiving cooking method.
 This is especially true for cooking a whole side of salmon as it needs longer time in the oven.